ShubhamDubeyy/BurpShot/README.md

 # BurpShot
 🚀 BurpShot – A high-performance Burp Suite extension for creating professional, redacted, and searchable screenshots of Repeater requests and responses.
 Perfect for bug bounty reports and security documentation.

-Here is a professionally structured `README.md` file for your GitHub repository.
-It uses clean Markdown formatting, professional terminology, and clear sections to make your tool look like an industry-standard extension.

 ## 🌟 Features

 ### 🔍 Search & Navigation